Olivia5k/trans-hub/content/en/docs/Injection guide/Intramuscular-injections.md

 ### TIPS TO REDUCE PAIN ###

 - Never reuse needles
+- Wait for the alcoolic solution you used to clean the injection spot to dry completely.
 - Using a drawing needle and an injection needle keep the second one perfectly sharp for injection, and can reduce pain.
 - Inject medicine at room temperature
 - Don’t hesitate when pushing the needle through the skin: be firm, steady and quick.